Mio, My Son: Themes

 Central themes in the story focus on friendship granting strength to endure hardships, that it is sometimes necessary to leave a safe situation and put oneself at risk for a greater cause, and that evil often coincides with unhappiness.

 Literary significance and reception

 Mio, My Son is Lindgren's first high fantasy novel.
-Her subsequent contributions to this genre include The Brothers Lionheart (1973) and Ronia the Robber's Daughter (1981).
+Her subsequent contributions to this genre include The Brothers Lionheart (1973) and Ronja, the Robber's Daughter (1981).

 Film version

 In 1987, the book was adapted for film as Mio in the Land of Faraway.
 Filmed in English and dubbed in Swedish and Russian, the film starred Nicholas Pickard as Mio, Christian Bale as Jum-Jum, Christopher Lee as Kato, and Timothy Bottoms as the King.
 The film's director was Vladimir Grammatikov.